MicrosoftDocs/visualstudio-docs/docs/porting/port-migrate-and-upgrade-visual-studio-projects.md

 | Unit tests | You can use Microsoft Test Manager in Visual Studio 2013, Visual Studio 2012, and Visual Studio 2010 SP1 to open tests that were created in any of these versions. |
 | Visual C++ | You can use Visual Studio 2013 to open a C++ project that was created in Visual Studio 2012 or Visual Studio 2010 SP1.
 If you want to use the Visual Studio 2013 build environment to build a project that was created in Visual Studio 2012, you must have both versions of Visual Studio installed on the same computer.
 For more information, see [How to: Upgrade Visual C++ Projects to Visual Studio 2015](https://msdn.microsoft.com/en-us/library/hh690665.aspx) and [Visual C++ Porting and Upgrading Guide](https://msdn.microsoft.com/en-us/library/dn986839.aspx). |
 | Visual Studio 2010 web | If you allow Visual Studio to upgrade the project automatically, you can open it in Visual Studio 2013, Visual Studio 2012, and Visual Studio 2010 SP1. |
 | Visual Studio 2010 Database (.dbproj) | If you convert the project to a SQL Server Data Tools Database project, you can open it in Visual Studio 2013.
-However, Visual Studio 2013 doesn’t support these artifacts:
+However, Visual Studio 2013 doesn’t support the following artifacts: unit tests, data-generation plans, data-comparison files, custom rule extensions for static,code analysis, server.sqlsettings, .sqlcmd files, custom deployment extensions, and partial projects (.files).

-- unit tests
-- data-generation plans
-- data-comparison files
-- custom rule extensions for static code analysis
-- server.sqlsettings
-- .sqlcmd files
-- custom deployment extensions
-- partial projects (.files)

 If you install SQL Server Data Tools, you can open the project in Visual Studio 2010 SP1 after the conversion.
 For more information, see [Microsoft SQL Server Data Tools](https://msdn.microsoft.com/data/tools.aspx). |
 | Visual Studio 2010 Visual Database Tools | You can open this project in Visual Studio 2013, Visual Studio 2012, and Visual Studio 2010 SP1. |
 | Visual Studio Lab Management | You can use Microsoft Test Manager, Visual Studio 2013, Visual Studio 2012, and Visual Studio 2010 SP1 to open environments that were created in any of these versions.
 However, the version of Microsoft Test Manager must match the version of Team Foundation Server before you can create environments. |